harshdoesdev/tejas/README.md

 const path = el('path', true);
 ```
 **Note:** When you have to append an element to the DOM that's going to contain several other child elements,
-you should first append its child nodes to a DocumentFragment, which you can create using the frag() function included in the library. and append the childnodes
+you should first append its child nodes to a `DocumentFragment`, which you can create using the `frag()` function included in the library. and append the childnodes
 to it first and then to the parent element.

 **Example:**